Supreme Court to rule whether civil rights law bans discrimination against LGBTQ employees

 In 1998, the court ruled that a heterosexual offshore oil rig worker could sue for sex discrimination even though he was sexually harassed by other men on the job.
 Congress didn't have that kind of discrimination in mind when the civil rights law was passed in 1964, the Supreme Court said, but "statutory prohibitions often go beyond the principal evil to cover reasonably comparable evils."

 The federal Equal Employment Opportunity Commission concluded in 2015 that Title VII does protect against LGBT job discrimination.
-The Obama Justice Department took the same position, but under President Donald Trump it reversed course, opposing that conclusion.
+President Barack Obama's Justice Department took the same position, but under President Donald Trump it reversed course, opposing that conclusion.

 Among the cases to be heard next term are an appeal from a ruling in favor of a New York skydiving instructor, Donald Zarda, who said he was fired after telling a female client that he was gay so she shouldn't worry about being strapped tightly against him during the dive.
 The 2nd Circuit Court of Appeals said sexual orientation discrimination is a subset of sex discrimination.